-EDUC 359 - Elem/Middle School: Instructional Design for Students w/ Emotional/Behavioral & Learning Disorders
+EDUC 359 - Elem/Middle School: Special Education Instructional Design for Learning Disabilities Major

 This course focuses on curricular methods and materials appropriate for instruction of students with high-incidence disabilities.
 Emphasis is placed on the development of programming and lesson planning based on specific objectives for the individual student with a disability.
 Focus areas include oral language, reading, written language, mathematics, computer-assisted instruction, co-teaching, consultation, and content areas related to teaching strategies.